caltechlibrary/newt/newt_yaml_syntax.md

 : (newt) the path to the program(s) managed by `newt`

 `namespace`
-: (newtgenerator) uses this in the SQL generated for setting up Postgres+PostgREST
+: (postgres) uses this in the SQL generated for setting up Postgres+PostgREST

 `port`
 : (all) Port number to used for Newt web service running on localhost